Sunday, February 4, 2024

 Family courts uphold family ideologies, not gender justice

-Demands were made to establish family courts, and the Family Court Act was enacted in 1984.
+During the 1980s, the demands were made by the women's movement to establish family courts, and the Family Court Act was enacted in 1984.
 The law provides for specialized forums to deal with ‘matrimonial conflicts’ and not domestic violence.
 These are designed to adjudicate matters such as divorce, custody suits, maintenance, restitution of conjugal rights, and connected issues.
-The goal is to make the courts accessible and less intimidating for women through dispensing with lawyers, legalistic jargon, strict rules of procedures, and standards of evidence.
+The goal is to make the courts accessible and less intimidating for women through dispensing with lawyers, legalistic jargon, strict rules of procedure, and standards of evidence.

 These courts depicted mediation as an alternative to the patriarchy-inspired adversary system.
-This is preferred by many because of its reputation to provide for a better hearing.
+This is preferred by many because of its reputation for providing a better hearing.
 Yet this system could not aid in reducing violence or enabling justice for women.
-Studies have shown that the family courts are not free from difficulties like backlogs, the exploitative commercial approach of lawyers, long drawn-out battles, multiple court proceedings, and the insensitive approach of officials.
+Studies have shown that the family courts are not free from difficulties like backlogs, the exploitative commercial approach of lawyers, long, drawn-out battles, multiple court proceedings, and the insensitive approach of officials.

 Mediation avoids questions relating to power, property, and violence within a relationship.
-The use of coercion in a situation when two parties are not on par creates problems rather than resolving issues.
-This process of ‘coercive harmony’ as explained by Laura Nader destroys rights by limiting discussion of the past.
+The use of coercion in a situation where two parties are not on par creates problems rather than resolving issues.
+This process of ‘coercive harmony’, as explained by Laura Nader, destroys rights by limiting discussion of the past.
 It prohibits anger, curtails freedom, eliminates choices, and removes protection of the law.
 It ignores a ‘victim’ status and compels a woman to compromise her health, life, or limb.
 Mediation within marriage does not address the structure of power located within the relationship and ignores the fact that parties in conflict in no way operate within the universe of ‘balanced bargaining equity’.
 It does not satisfy the survivor’s need for justice.
 Rather, it normalizes and trivializes the violence in everyday lives and compels survivors to curtail their emotions and hide the resentments that arise when they face abuse.
 During the process of mediation, a woman is vulnerable to threats and harassment and is under extreme stress and pressure, yet the reconciliation procedure does not consider these facts.
-Mediation overlooks legal entitlements and ends up denying justice to women who have less bargaining power and perhaps lack the capacity to negotiate.
+Mediation overlooks legal entitlements and ends up denying justice to women who have less bargaining power and cannot negotiate.

-From my book Women and Domestic Violence Law in India: A Quest for Justice, 2019 Routledge
+For more details, see my book Women and Domestic Violence Law in India: A Quest for Justice, 2019, Routledge

 p 59-60